logo

 Advantages of Registering a Ship under a Maltese Flag

-• Ships may be registered in the name of companies or entities irrespective of nationality, or by European Union citizens;
+• ships may be registered in the name of legally constituted corporate bodies or entities irrespective of nationality, or by European Union citizens.

-• Low ship registration and tonnage tax costs;
+• low company formation, ship registration and tonnage tax costs;

-• progressive reduction in registration and tonnage tax costs for younger ship;
+• progressive reduction in registration and tonnage tax costs for younger ships;

 • no restrictions on the nationality of the master, officers and crew;